Where the temporal and the eternal are connected

-Our liturgical rites, religious traditions, and sublime correctness in our theology, are of no value if we have not love and mercy.
+Our liturgical rites and religious traditions are of no value if we have not love and mercy.
 When we rise to a sincere evangelical love for others, we become God’s collaborators, for our Christian love and mercy is the most divine trait possible for the human being.
 Our mercy is the expression of our love of God, for it is in our love of God that our mercy is poured out upon those who suffer, and upon those who are ill, or helpless in body and mind.
 Our Christian mercy springs from love and is a concrete expression of love.

 Our religious rites and practices are not ends in themselves, but vehicles by which we enter into a profound relationship with God, Who is love.
 The very essence of our Christian faith is love because God Himself is love (1 John 4:8).
 Thus, our Christian morality, our ethics, and even our liturgical services and rites, are inconceivable in the absence of love.
 And, this love is not merely an act that has sprung up from a sense of ethical duty, but something that binds our world, the one seen, to the heavenly world, that world unseen.
 One world is temporal, and the other world is eternal, yet both have been created by God.
 The temporal world is wherein we exercise, preparing ourselves for the eternal world.
 Mercy and love is the means by which both are connected.